elzetia/Documentation/docs/jo_libs/modules/menu/client.md

 ## Statistics
 Statistics table is displayed at the bottom of the menu.
 5 types of statistics are available:
 [Bar](#bar), [Bar-style](#bar-style), [Icon](#icon), [Texts](#texts) and [Weapon-bar](#weapon-bar)
+Multiple statistics can be use for the same item.
-There is an example of this 5 types:
+Here is an example of an item with 5 statistics of the 5 types:
 <img src="/images/preview_statistics.jpg" class="data-zoomable" data-zoomable style="height:20em"/>

 ### Bar